chancezhw/learngit/readme.txt

 Git is a distributed distributed version control system.
-Git is free distributed software.
+Git is free distributed software under the GPL.